-The unlisted investment in GMG are classified as financial assets at fair value through profit or loss in the statement of financial position at 31 December 2016.
+The unlisted investment in GMG was classified as financial assets at fair value through profit or loss in the statement of financial position at 31 December 2017.
 The shares of this investment were kept by a custodian and were measured at fair value.
-We focused on this area because the value of GMG constitutes the 41% of the Company's net asset value, which is the Company's key performance indicator.
-In addition, the valuation of the unlisted investment requires making estimates about expected price to sales ratios and discounts for lack of marketability.
-As at 31 December 2016, the investment was categorised within Level 3 in the fair value hierarchy.
-We obtained independent confirmation from the custodian of the investment portfolio held at 31 December 2016, and agreed the number of shares held to the accounting records.
+We focused on this area because the determination of the valuation technique used in GMG involved significant judgement and the value of GMG constituted 43% of the Company's net asset value, which is the Company's key performance indicator.
+In addition, the valuation of the unlisted investment required making estimates about expected price to sales ratios and discounts for lack of marketability.
+As at 31 December 2017, the investment was categorised within Level 3 in the fair value hierarchy.
+We obtained independent confirmation from the custodian of the investment portfolio held at 31 December 2017, and agreed the number of shares held to the accounting records.
 We also sent confirmation to the investee company to confirm the shareholding.
-In addition, we assessed the appropriateness of the valuation techniques and inputs applied through comparison with the valuation techniques that are commonly used in the market and the validation of observable inputs using external market data where appropriate.
-We also reviewed the financial statement disclosures regarding fair value hierarchy as set out in the note 19 to the financial statements.
+In addition, we assessed the appropriateness of the valuation technique and inputs applied through comparison with the valuation techniques that are commonly used in the market and the validation of observable inputs using external market data where appropriate.
+We also reviewed the financial statement disclosures regarding fair value hierarchy as set out in note 19 to the financial statements.